Bridge & Walking at Malhamdale

 Exercise your mind and body with this classic holiday combination.
-During the day you'll have a choice of two walks; either an easier (4-6 miles) or harder route (6-8 miles), both carefully selected to enable you to see the best of the local area.
+During the day you'll have a choice of two walks, both carefully selected to enable you to see the best of the local area.
 We'll return to the Country House in time to freshen up before the Duplicate Bridge competition in the evening.
 All guests on this holiday should be comfortable playing duplicate bridge at club level.

-- Easy walks of between 4 and 6 miles
+- Easier walks of between 4 and 6 miles

 - Harder walks of between 8 and 10 miles